thekr1s/esp8266_wordclock/hardware/README.md

 <img src="images/led_divider_big.jpeg" alt="drawing" width="200"/>

 ### light-divider by hand
 For the famed Clock the MDF plate need's to be 23x23 or 50x50 cm.
-For the frameless the MDF plate can be lxb 21x20 or 45,5x47 but start with 23x23 or 50x50.
+For the frameless the MDF plate can be LxB 21x20 or 45,5x47 but start with 23x23 or 50x50.
 The Normal clock can be made with 9mm or 12mm MDF plate.
 The big clock can be made with 12mm or 15mm MDF plate.
-- Determen the center of the plate by drawing 2 lines
+- Determine the center of the plate by drawing 2 lines
 - From the center draw a grid of lines
-    - For the 60 led's per meter -> distanse between lines is 1.6666 cm
+    - For the 60 led's per meter -> distance between lines is 1.6666 cm
-    - For the 30 led's per meter -> distanse between lines is 3.3333 cm
+    - For the 30 led's per meter -> distance between lines is 3.3333 cm
 - <img src="images/line_grid.jpg" alt="drawing" width="100"/>
-- Drill a hole through eatch line crossing
+- Drill a hole through each line crossing
     - Use a speed drill or a countersink bit
     - For the normal clock the hole is 12mm
     - For the big clock the hole is 30mm